 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met N/A N/A N/A 2.
-Staff Standards met N/A N/A N/A 3.
-Premises Standards met 3.1 Good practice The pharmacy is well fitted out, clean, hygienic and professional in appearance.
-4. Services, including medicines management Standards met N/A N/A N/A 5.
+Governance Standards met 1.2 Good practice The pharmacy team regularly records and reviews incidents and acts upon any learning from them.
+2. Staff Standards met N/A N/A N/A 3.
+Premises Standards met N/A N/A N/A 4.
+Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A